AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_comments.md

 as needed:

--   `showToolbar`: This flag shows or hides the add text, sticky note, highlight, drawing and eraser tools in the top bar.
+-   `showToolbar`: This flag shows or hides the add text, sticky note, highlight, strikethrough, underline, drawing and eraser tools on the left-hand side.
     The default value is *true*, and these annotation tools are visible.
-Set this flag to false if these tools need to be hidden from the top bar.
+Set this flag to false if these tools need to be hidden.
--   `showCommentsPanel`: This flag shows or hides the right-hand comments pane.
-The default value is *true*, and the comments pane is visible.
-Set to *false* to hide the right-hand comments pane.
+-   `showCommentsPanel`: This flag shows or hides the right-hand comments panel.
+The default value is *true*, and the comments panel is visible.
+Set to *false* to hide the right-hand comments panel.
 -   `showToolsOnTextSelection`: This flag shows or hides the toolbar available on text selection.
 The default value is *true*, and the toolbar is visible.
 Set to *false* to hide the toolbar.